 Obtain a decision in principle

-If your client wants to proceed to the next stage, complete an application for a decision in principle.
+If your client wants to proceed to the next stage, complete an application for a decision in principle, you can find this in the resources section of this site.
 We suggest you help your client to be sure the information is accurate and complete so that we can process the application efficiently.
 If you’re visiting your client at this stage, you may want to ask for the evidence we need for a full application.
 Based upon the information provided, we’ll assess if your client is eligible for the loan amount requested.
 This will include a credit search.

 We’ll let you know our decision and issue an updated illustration.